TrustAIRLab/homepage/_pages/about.md

 ---
 permalink: /
-title: "TrustAIR Lab"
+title: "Trustworthy AI Research Lab (TrustAIR Lab)"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Trustworthy AI Research Lab (TrustAIR Lab)
+About Us
 ======
 TrustAIRLab is a research lab dedicated to the trustworthy machine learning, with a focus on safety, privacy, and security.
 It aims to